Tallawong metro station

-Tallawong railway station is a Sydney Metro station near the intersection of Cudgegong and Schofield Roads in Tallawong, New South Wales, Australia.
-The station is the terminus of the Metro North West & Bankstown Line on the Sydney Metro network.
+Tallawong metro station is a rapid transit railway station and the terminus of the Metro Northwest line, serving the Sydney suburb of Tallawong.
+It is served by Sydney Metro M1 Metro North West & Bankstown Line services.
 Beyond the station to the west lies the Tallawong depot, where metro rolling stock is stabled.

 History

 Though various forms of a rail line to Rouse Hill were proposed by the NSW Government between 1998 and 2010, these generally terminated at Rouse Hill Town Centre.
 A 2001 plan had the line continue north-west rather than west from Rouse Hill, with the next stop at Box Hill.
 Tallawong only emerged as a station location in 2012, with the government favouring a future corridor heading west from Rouse Hill towards the existing Schofields railway station and the future growth area of Marsden Park.

 The station opened on 26 May 2019 and is operated by Metro Trains Sydney, who are also responsible for the design of the station.

 As of 2018, it was proposed to extend the line to Schofields station heading west from Tallawong, where it would connect with a proposed "North-South Link" towards Western Sydney Airport and Macarthur.